Ronald Acuña Jr. Player Props: Braves vs. Yankees

 Ronald Acuña Jr. At The Plate

-- Acuna has picked up an RBI in 40.2% of his games this year, with more than one RBI in 12.8% of his games.
-He has also produced three or more runs in nine contests.
+- Acuna has an RBI in 47 of 118 games this season, with multiple RBI in 15 of them.
+He has also driven in three or more of his team's runs in nine contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.